 At a minimum you will be handling and accruing interest on three mortgages, one of them with a balloon/demand feature.
 Tick tock…

 If you come into the need for a Bridge Loan, you should talk with us.
-We have provided guidance and consider ourselves experts in explaining the pros and cons of Bridge financing, as well several alternative solutions in lieu of the penny in the fuse panel.
+We have provided guidance and consider ourselves experts in explaining the pros and cons of Bridge financing, as well as several alternative solutions in lieu of the penny in the fuse panel.